dtp27/dtp27/README.md

 - 🤘 Hey, I'm Dan
 - 🔥 I’m very interested in web development
 - 🎓 I’m currently learning the fundamentals of web development, starting with front-end with the eventually goal of learn a full stack in order to build out different ideas I have
-- 🤝 looking to get more experience by collaborating on any open source web projects that people could use a hand on
+- 🤝 I'm looking to get more experience by collaborating on any open source web projects that people could use a hand on
 - 📫 Feel free to reach out -> dantpage27@gmail.com

 <!---